STwilight/Hints-and-Tricks/README.md

 # Hints-and-Tricks
 Some useful notes in field of networking and system administration.

-This repository doesn't have any files yet, visit [Wiki pages](https://github.com/STwilight/Hints-and-Tricks/wiki) please.
+Feel free to visit our [Wiki pages](https://github.com/STwilight/Hints-and-Tricks/wiki).